 The majority of your expenses are usually cashless in nature when travelling abroad.
 Stays in Hotels, Food and Dining, Shopping and Flight Tickets, which can be paid for through your forex card.
 This would comprise about 70% of your total expenditure.

 In India, the RBI allows up to US$ 10000 or its equivalent in any other foreign currency to be carried in prepaid travel cards.
 So recharge your forex card with 70% of the total expense.
-Book you card at the best outgoing exchange rates at extravelmoney.com
+Book your card at the best outgoing exchange rates at extravelmoney.com

-Only a relatively small portion of your foreign travel expenditure, about 30% would be required for activities like catching a cab, hailing a bus ride, entertainment, amusement Parks, eating at restaurants where cards are not accepted, buying Souvenirs and Trinkets from wayside shops and so on.
+Only a relatively small portion of your foreign travel expenditure, about 30% would be required for activities like catching a cab, hailing a bus ride, entertainment, amusement parks, eating at restaurants where cards are not accepted, buying Souvenirs and Trinkets from wayside shops and so on.
 This data has been arrived at by The United Nations World Tourism Organization (UNWTO), which conducted a survey on the spending habits of tourists and travellers in 2014.

 RBI allows maximum US$ 3000 or its equivalent in any currency to be carried as cash in hand while travelling outside India.
 So before your trip abroad to another country, convert 30% of total expense to the local currency of that country.
-We at extravelmoney.com offer unbeatable exchange rates on forex and a easy way to carry money!
+We at extravelmoney.com offer unbeatable exchange rates on forex and an easy way to carry money!

 Tip #3 Do not use Credit and Debit Cards except only as backup